AmaniR2/AmaniR2/README.md

-# 👋 Hi there, I'm Amani Malawaraarachchi
+# 👋 Hi there, I'm Amani

 Welcome to my GitHub profile! 🎉
 I'm a ** Information Technology Undergraduate ** with a passion for **web development** and **technology**.